-The Board of Directors is responsible for the overall corporate governance of Reliance Worldwide Corporation Limited ("the Company") and its controlled entities (together "the Group").
+The Board of Directors is responsible for the overall corporate governance of the Company and its controlled entities (together "the Group").
 The Board monitors the operational and financial position and performance of the Group and oversees its business strategy, including approving the strategic objectives, plans and budgets of the Group.
 The Board is committed to optimising performance and building sustainable value for shareholders.
 In conducting business with these objectives, the Board seeks to ensure that the Group is appropriately managed to protect and enhance shareholder interests and that the Group, its Directors, officers and personnel operate in an appropriate environment of corporate governance.
 Accordingly, the Board has created a framework for managing the Group, including adopting internal controls, risk management processes and corporate governance policies and practices that it believes are appropriate for the Group's business and that are designed to promote responsible management and conduct of the Group.

-This Corporate Governance Statement outlines the key aspects of the Company's governance framework and governance practices which are consistent with the 4th edition of the Australian Securities Exchange ("ASX") Corporate Governance Council's Corporate Governance Principles and Recommendations ("ASX Recommendations") unless otherwise stated.
-The Board continually reviews the Group's governance policies and practices to confirm that they remain appropriate in light of changes in corporate governance expectations and developments.
-Board and Committee charters, governance policies and arrangements have been reviewed and updated where necessary to reflect the suggestions contained in the 4th edition of the ASX Recommendations.
+The Company's governance framework and practices are consistent with the 4th edition of the Australian Securities Exchange ("ASX") Corporate Governance Council's Corporate Governance Principles and Recommendations ("ASX Recommendations") unless otherwise stated.
+The Board regularly reviews the Group's governance policies and practices to confirm that they remain appropriate in light of changes in corporate governance expectations and developments.
+Board and Committee charters, governance policies and arrangements reflect the suggestions contained in the 4th edition of the ASX Recommendations.

-Details of key policies, practices and the charters for the Board and each of its Committees are available on the Company's website at www.rwc.com.
+Details of key policies, practices and the charters for the Board and each Committee are available on the Company's website at www.rwc.com.

-This statement has been approved by the Board of Reliance Worldwide Corporation Limited and is current at 22 August 2022.
+This statement has been approved by the Board of Reliance Worldwide Corporation Limited and is current at 21 August 2023.